lprakashv/notes/leetcode-problems/graphs.markdown

 person 2:
 > __whenever you see 'shortest' in path problem, dfs should be out of consideration__.
 Think about what djkstra's algo solves and remind yourself whether it is bfs or dfs.

-## Q: Path with maximum minimum value
+## Path with maximum minimum value

 Given a matrix of integers A with R rows and C columns, find the maximum score of a path starting at [0,0] and ending at [R-1,C-1].